oracle/oci-grafana-metrics/docs/using.md

 ## Multitenancy support

-This version of the OCI plugin includes the multitenancy support.
+This version of the OCI plugin includes multitenancy support.
 That means that the plugin is able to query different tenancies as they are configured in the .oci/config file.
 Instance principals are not yet supported to operate in multitenancy mode.
 For existing grafana dashboards created with the legacy single tenancy plugin datasource configuration, retro compatibility is supported under the following schema: